 1) In men moderate exercise was protective ,OR .72 , while vigorous exercise increased AF risk with an OR of 3.30 (1.97--4.63).
 When the authors excluded some small case control studies that had very wide confidence intervals the estimated risk level was reduced but not eliminated to OR of 2.45 ( 1.1-3.8)

-2 )In women moderate exercise was protective with an OR or 0.91 while vigorous exercise seemed even better with an OR of 0.72.
-So for them more was better without limit?
+2 )In women moderate exercise was protective with an OR of 0.91 while vigorous exercise seemed even better with an OR of 0.72.
+So for them more was better without discernable limit?

 Previous studies were conflicting with some showing in men the so called J or U shaped curve while others claimed greater physical activity was associated with a lower risk of AF. i.e. a continuing downsloping risk curve as exercise levels increase.
 Moharty's study indicates that in women the curve is continuously down sloping and supported the existence of a U-shaped curve in men.